ExternSchool/planner/README.md

 ### Functional Requirements.
 User stories
 This project has to provide the following features:</br>
  * schedule reception time for the principal, vice-principals, psychologist;
- * set for a long period of time (semester or two) every teacher's usual routines, specifying the time when they are present at school and ready to meet their students;
+ * set every teacher's usual routines for a long period of time (semester or two), specifying the time when they are present at school and ready to meet their students;
- * hosts may have possibilities to adjust predefined schedule if such a necessity arises (illness, vacations so on);
+ * hosts may have possibilities to adjust predefined schedule if such a necessity arises (illness, holidays so on);
- * if hosts make changes to their timetables, visitors should be automatically notified by email, sms etc.;
+ * if hosts make changes to their timetables, visitors should be automatically notified by email/sms etc.;
  * hosts should be able to survey their visitors list, time slots available and occupied to plan their workload better;
- * every record should supply the following information about the visit: date, time, name of the student, family name, class, discipline/course, email, telephone number;
+ * every record should supply the following information about the visitor: date, time, student's given and family names, year of study/class, discipline/course, email, telephone number;
- * anyone, who uses this service, should be able to access timetables of hosts without any registration;
+ * anyone, who uses this service without registration, should be able to access timetables of the hosts (without visitor and their appointment details provided);
- * hosts and visitors have to be registered, their registration has to be confirmed before they receive full rights;
+ * hosts and visitors have to be registered;
- * visitors may have an ability to examine the schedule of their hosts, selecting suitable time for their visits;
+ * visitors may have an ability to examine schedules of their hosts, selecting suitable and available time slots for their visit appointments;
- * visitors may have a possibility to cancel their appointment, thus the cleared time slot has to be available for other reservations;
+ * visitors may have a possibility to cancel their appointments, thus the cleared time slots have to be available for other visitors reservations;
- * if all the slots are occupied it should be provided an ability to enqueue a visitor for a notification sent when any appointment will be cancelled;
+ * if all the slots are occupied it should be provided an ability to enqueue a visitor for a notification sent when any appointment been cancelled;
  * *optionally*
  some sort of gamification could be used to motivate students and their parents to follow an established schedule, make and cancel their appointments beforehand; for example, they could receive some points every time when they come